rniman/DevMiniEngine/README_ENG.md

 **[한국어](./README.md)** | **English**

-**DirectX 12-based Learning Mini Game Engine**
+**DirectX 12-based Mini Game Engine for Learning**

 ## Project Overview

-DevMiniEngine is a personal learning and portfolio game engine project based on DirectX 12.
-It was created to learn and experiment with ECS (Entity Component System) architecture and modern C++ design patterns.
+DevMiniEngine is a personal learning and portfolio project based on DirectX 12.
+It is designed to learn and experiment with ECS (Entity Component System) architecture and modern C++ design patterns.

-### Main Goals
+### Key Objectives

 - **ECS Architecture Learning**: Implementation of data-oriented design and entity-component systems
-- **Modern Graphics Technology**: Building modern rendering pipelines using DirectX 12
+- **Modern Graphics Technology**: Building modern rendering pipeline using DirectX 12
 - **Game Engine Fundamentals**: Implementation of core engine systems including physics, AI, and terrain generation
-- **Portfolio Creation**: Production-level code quality and documentation
+- **Portfolio Development**: Professional-level code quality and documentation

 ## Implementation Status